Roukie686868/IRtransmitter/README.md

 1 = 	Raw data Turned On
 When you enter **SetOption58 0** in the console the RAW data receiving stops again

-With SetOption38 the IR received protocol sensitivity can be set.
+With** SetOption38 x** the IR received protocol sensitivity can be set.
 By default this is set to 6.
 **SetOption38 6**

 ## Issues